dheerajgaurgithub/EarnByCode/README.md

-# Mahir's CodeArena - Complete Coding Fantasy Platform
+# AlgoBucks - Think smart.
+Code harder.
+Earn more.

 A full-stack MERN application that gamifies competitive programming with real money rewards.